pawamoy/website/docs/posts/steam-linux-alvr-quest2.md

 ## Install SideQuest

+INFO: **Update 2024-07-24**
+ALVR now provides an official app on the Meta Quest Store, so SideQuest is not needed anymore.

 SideQuest will allow you to "sideload" (upload) files onto your Quest 2.
 We will use it to sideload the SideQuest app on the headset.
 Why isn't there a SideQuest app installable in the Meta Quest Store?
 I don't know.
 Probably because the devs didn't have time or capacity to do that yet, or because of policy reasons, like Meta not allowing it :shrug:

 - Download the SideQuest "easy installer" here: https://sidequestvr.com/setup-howto.